confluentinc/cp-ansible/docs/VARIABLES.md

 ### kafka_controller_sasl_protocol

 SASL Mechanism for controller Server to Server and Server to Client Authentication.
-Options are plain, kerberos, scram (only when providing some other protocol along with it).
+Options are plain, kerberos, scram, scram256 (only when providing some other protocol along with it).
 You can provide a comma-separated list of at most two mechanisms to configure multiple listeners with different mechanisms.
 For example, 'plain,scram'
 When configuring multiple values, you can provide values only from the following list: kerberos, plain, scram, scram256